List of awards and nominations received by BTS

-BTS is a South Korean septet formed under record label Big Hit Entertainment, comprising three rappers (RM, Suga, and J-Hope) and four vocalists (Jin, Jimin, V, and Jungkook).
+BTS is a South Korean septet formed under record label Big Hit Entertainment, comprising three rappers (RM, Suga, and J-Hope) and four vocalists (Jin, Jimin, V, and Jung Kook).
 The group's debut single album 2 Cool 4 Skool (2013) and subsequent extended play (EP) O!RUL8,2?
 (2013), despite achieving little commercial success, garnered them several new artist awards during late 2013 and early 2014.
 They released their second EP Skool Luv Affair (2014) and first studio album Dark & Wild (2014) the following year, to a quieter awards reception; Skool Luv Affairs lead single, "Boy in Luv", received a nomination for Best Dance Performance (Male) at the 2014 Mnet Asian Music Awards, while Dark & Wild won a Disc Bonsang (Note: A Bonsang, which translates to "main prize", is a major award given at a South Korean award ceremony.) at the 2015 Golden Disc Awards.
 BTS' third EP The Most Beautiful Moment in Life, Pt.
 1 (2015), won the Disc Bonsang at the 2016 Golden Disc Awards, while its lead single "I Need U" received the Best Male Dance award at the 2015 Melon Music Awards.
 The group's follow up EP, The Most Beautiful Moment in Life, Pt.
 2 (2015), received an Album of the Year nomination at the 2016 Gaon Chart Music Awards, for the fourth quarter.
 (Note: The Gaon Chart Music Awards presents four Album of the Year awards, for each quarter of the year.
 Data for the award is collected through the album's first charting week and the six following.)
 BTS' first Korean compilation album The Most Beautiful Moment in Life: Young Forever (2016) earned BTS their first Daesang (Note: A Daesang, which translates to "grand prize", is the highest honor given out at South Korean music award ceremonies in recognition of the artist(s) with the greatest physical and digital achievements for the year.) award for Album of the Year at the 2016 Melon Music Awards and Artist of the Year at the 2016 Mnet Asian Music Awards.
 The album's second single, "Fire", received a Best Dance – Male nomination at the 2016 Melon Music Awards.